-Many common weed killers are ineffective against yarrow, so targeted systemic herbicides are essential.
-These products travel through the plant to the roots, ensuring total kill.
+Yarrow Weed Killers travel through the plant to the roots, ensuring total kill.
 Timing and correct application are also critical to success.

 This guide reviews the top 10 best weed killers for yarrow based on potency, grass safety, affordability, and ease of use.
 Whether you’re managing a small patch or a widespread lawn infestation, these options provide lasting results.
 Read on to find the right solution for your yard.

-Top 10 Weed Killers for Yarrow
+Top 10 Best Weed Killers for Yarrow

 1. Ortho WeedClear Lawn Weed Killer